Science & Nature (The Bluetones album)

-Science & Nature is the third album by The Bluetones.
-It was released on 15 May 2000 on Universal Records.
-Its offspring singles were "Keep the Home Fires Burning" and "Autophilia".
-"Mudslide" was released as an EP.
+Science & Nature is the third studio album by the English indie rock band the Bluetones.
+It was released on 15 May 2000 by Mercury Records, and was the band's first album that Richard Payne played on.
+It spawned the hit singles "Keep the Home Fires Burning" and "Autophilia (or How I Learned to Stop Worrying and Love My Car)".
+The album itself peaked at number seven on the UK Albums Chart.
+"Mudslide" was released as an EP in October 2000.